ELIXIREstonia/2025-01-29-EDA/docs/chapters/05_grammar_of_graphics.md

 ```

 By understanding and utilizing the grammar of graphics in `ggplot2`, you can create a wide variety of visualizations to effectively communicate your data insights.

+To learn more about visualizing data with `ggplot2`, refer to our [Data Visualization with ggplot2](https://github.com/ELIXIREstonia/2024-10-09-R-visualisation) course.